2013 Nissan Armada Performance

 The Armada comes in either two- or four-wheel drive configurations.
-Reviewers say the Armada is smooth on the highway, but has a bumpy ride over uneven roads.
+Reviewers say the Armada is smooth on the highway but has a bumpy ride over uneven roads.
 Additionally, critics note that it handles poorly in tight spaces like parking lots.
 One critic says the Armada’s steering is firm and unresponsive to driver input.
 There’s mixed opinion regarding the brakes.
-A test driver finds them to be strong, while another says they don’t respond promptly.
+One test driver finds them to be strong, while another says they don’t respond promptly.

 - "On smooth pavement, the Armada sails along with little drama, but upon encountering rough seas like uneven pavement or large expansion joints, the Armada's Titan-based roots quickly make themselves - and the offending road surfaces - known." -- Kelley Blue Book